eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 ## Methods
 ### Data Preprocessing
 **Figure 1.** is a screenshot of the dataframe I created through Pandas.
 This dataframe consists of 189,220 observations and 14 columns (not all pictured here).
 Each observation is a burned pixel.
 The columns used for the final analysis are the Date and Age of the fires, Forest Type, Burn Severity, Aboveground Biomass at 2010, and Net Ecosystem Productivity at 2010.
-Burn Severity was assigned based on a pixel's decrease in Biomass before and after a fire.
-See the code comments for additional information.
+Burn Severity was assigned based on a pixel's decrease in Aboveground Biomass before and after a fire.
+Specifically, I classified pixels as "Severe" burns if they lost over 70% of their aboveground biomass after a fire.
+Pixels which lost between 30-70% of their aboveground biomass were labeled as "Moderate."
+Much fewer pixels lost less than 30% of their aboveground biomass.
+Therefore, I removed them from this study.

 ![FL_Data_Screenshot](https://user-images.githubusercontent.com/54719919/84538971-9dd67f80-acc0-11ea-8d72-a9695f375f3d.png)